CEO of Europe's Largest Bank Discusses Innovation, New Technology and HSBC's Approach to Cryptocurrencies - ExBulletin

 I think the technology and life sciences sectors are just as exciting.
 The pace of change in quantum computing, AI, the development of entirely new business models, and the use of technology to create a greener, more sustainable world for the future.
 It’s very exciting.
 But so is the innovation happening in the life sciences.
 Look at what the UK has been able to do during COVID-19, developing vaccines and bringing new vaccine solutions to market at a much faster pace than ever before.

 The development of genetics and protein mapping is done by DeepMind here in the UK.
 I think it’s a phenomenal change.
 And if we do this 10 to 15 years from now, we will have a business today that is a world champion of innovation around the world.
-Why would HSBC not want to join that journey?
+Why would HSBC not want to join the effort?

 While some concerns have been expressed regarding cryptocurrencies, HSBC has made some moves regarding blockchain.
 Last year, the bond tokenization platform Orion was announced.
 So what are your thoughts on blockchain as a technology and does HSBC have further plans in this area?

-I am very interested in blockchain as a technology base.
+I am very interested in blockchain as a technology foundation.
 We are one of the first banks worldwide, if not the first, to process trade finance with blockchain technology.
 Since then, we have been building the tokenization of the capital markets.
 We just launched a real, full-scale bond issue written on the blockchain to a European bank just this year.
-That’s why I’m a big fan of this technology.
+So I am a big fan of this technology.

 The question is, how do we use that technology for banking products?
 As you know, the tokenized capital market is a one technology, one product solution.
 Trade finance is another product solution that all uses the same technology, but with different products.
 Cryptocurrencies are technology-based products called blockchains.

 I am more cautious about cryptocurrencies as an asset class.
-Because offering that asset class to retail investors the same way stocks and bonds are offered has a different risk profile.
-Therefore, as a financial institution, I will act more cautiously and be very cautious when it comes to cryptocurrencies.
-I don’t think it’s a product fit for many of our banking customers, but the technology is great.
+Because offering that asset class to retail investors the same way it offers stocks and bonds has a different risk profile.
+Therefore, as a financial institution, I intend to act more cautiously, and I am very cautious when it comes to cryptocurrencies.
+I don’t think it’s a good product for many of the customers we bank with, but the technology is great.

 Do you think that more clarity from a regulatory perspective could change your stance on cryptocurrencies?